-Here are 12 that even savvy small-business owners and entrepreneurs sometimes forget.
+Here are 12 tax breaks – some new and some old – that even savvy small-business owners and entrepreneurs sometimes forget.

 To claim your home office on your taxes, the IRS says it must be a space devoted to your business and absolutely nothing else.

 The deduction isn’t limited to a full room.
 Your home office can be part of a room.
 Measure your work area and divide by the square footage of your home.

 That percentage is the fraction of your home-related business expenses — rent, mortgage, insurance, electricity, etc. — that you can claim.

 There’s also a simpler way to claim a home office deduction.
 Consider both the regular and simplified methods of writing off your home office.

 3. Office supplies

 Even if you don’t take the home office deduction, you can deduct the business supplies you buy.
 Hang on to those receipts, because these expenditures will offset your taxable business income.